Cup of Joe (band): 2018–2019: Early years and signing under Viva Records

 Cup of Joe was formed in November 2018 during their senior year at Saint Louis University Laboratory High School in Baguio.
 The group began in August 2018 when Gian Bernardino and Raphaell Ridao, after being invited to perform at their school's Buwan ng Wika (National Language Month) celebration, they decided to form a band and began looking for other members.
 One of the first to join was Gabriel Fernandez from Pangasinan, who had previously played in a band called Pink Soda with Ridao when they were in 11th grade.
 They met their future bandmates CJ Fernandez (also from Pangasinan), Raphael Severino from Isabela, and Xen Gareza from Abra in the lobby of their school building, where Bernardino introduced himself and helped bring the group together.
 Their first proper rehearsal took place at the house of their original drummer, Elian Akia.

 In 2019, less than a year after forming, Cup of Joe signed with Viva Records.
 The band began performing more widely.
 Originally, they played at community events, school music festivals, and private parties around Baguio, covering popular songs.
-Eventually, they started creating their own music, which led to the released of their song "Nag-iisang Muli" (lit.
+Eventually, they started creating their own music, which led to the release of their song "Nag-iisang Muli" (lit.
 'Alone Again'), which earned them the Best Regional Song trophy at the 2019 MOR Awards and a nomination for Best Recording by a New Group at the Awit Awards.
 The band released the track "Alas Dose" (Twelve O'clock) on November 8, 2019, which became popular during the Christmas season.